 Disseminating the work of bilingual teachers

-There are many talented bilingual teachers who have developed excellent instructional materials for their classrooms, or who have wonderful stories in their minds that only need a little nudging to get them on paper and published.
-Often when bilingual teachers get together, they share their ideas of successful lessons that they have taught, and perhaps they get a chance to bring copies of their lessons to share with their colleagues.
+There are many talented bilingual teachers who have developed excellent instructional materials for their classrooms, or who have wonderful stories in their minds, and they only need a little nudging to get them on paper and technical support to get them published.
+Often when bilingual teachers get together, they share their ideas of successful lessons that they have taught, and perhaps they may bring copies of their lessons to share with their colleagues.

-Over the years of teaching, they have developed wonderful materials that have inspired their bilingual students.
-This is wonderful experience for this teacher’s classroom, but these instructional materials need to impact the lives of a broader swath of bilingual students than the ones in this teacher’s classroom.
-They need to be produced professionally and distributed to the wider bilingual professional educator community so that they can use them in their classrooms.
-These teachers need the opportunity to learn about the different outlets that are available for the distribution of their units and lessons.
+Over the years of teaching, they have developed wonderful materials that have inspired their bilingual students. and these students have benefited from wonderful learning experience in these teacher’s classroom.
+These instructional materials need to impact the lives of a broader swath of bilingual students than the ones in these teachers’ classroom.
+They need to be produced professionally and distributed to the wider bilingual professional educator community so that they can be utilized in a broader range of classrooms.
+These teachers need the opportunity to learn about the different outlets that are available for the distribution of their stories, lessons, and units.
 This is the purpose of the Bilingual Writers’ Collective.

 Our plan is to provide a template and structure to guide bilingual and bicultural teachers in getting their work published and shared with their bilingual professional community.
-This will be an organic, relaxed, and unique professional development activity for bilingual educators who are part of the Central Valley Dual Language Consortium community.
+This will be an organic, relaxed, and unique professional development activity for bilingual educators.

 The following is an action plan for the development of this bilingual writing community: